Research Interest Areas:

 Current Supervised Sociology Graduate Students:

-Eva Bogdan (ABD, PhD): Flooding discourse: Perceptions and practices of the 2013 flood management in High River, Alberta
+Dr. Eva Bogdan (PhD, 2019): Flooding discourse: Perceptions and practices of the 2013 flood management in High River, Alberta

-Amanda Evans (MA): An Ecological habitus on the oil field?
+Amanda Evans (MA, 2018): An Ecological habitus on the oil field?
 The paradox of climate change and the environmental attitudes and behaviours of northern Alberta oilsands workers.